 The always plentiful selection of airline news gave us a variety of stories this week, from a man living in an old plane, to the development of the rather sinister sounding ‘Last Class’.

 England cricketer Kevin Pieterson was on his way back from South Africa to Melbourne when he was denied access to a Qantas airport lounge because he was wearing flip flops.
 The cricketer tweeted: “And btw @Qantas!
 Thongs are an institution in this great country!
 Get a grip!
-Tired, jet lagged & just wanted to chill! ” The airline had advised customers that it would be cracking down on customer attire and no longer allow certain informal attire into its airport lounges.
+Tired, jet lagged & just wanted to chill! #Muppets” The airline had advised customers that it would be cracking down on customer attire and no longer allow certain informal attire into its airport lounges.

 Read more: here